hipi-io/HiPi-Sensor-kit-v4.0/README.md

 ## HiPi Project kit made for Raspberry Pi
 HiPi Project kit
 Made for **Raspberry Pi**

-compatible with **all Raspberry Pi up to and including Pi 4, with 40-pin GPIO connectors**
+Compatible with **all Raspberry Pi up to and including Pi 4, with 40-pin GPIO connectors**

 Quick Links: